dzbeck/multiscanner/docs/arch.md

   a.
 Stores the file in the distributed file system (GlusterFS)
   1. Places the task on the task queue (Celery)
   1. Adds an entry to the task management database (PostgreSQL)
-1. A worker node:\  \
+1. A worker node: &nbsp;
-  a\. &nbsp; Pulls the task from the Celery task queue
+  a\.
+Pulls the task from the Celery task queue
   b\. &nbsp; Retrieves the corresponding sample file from the GlusterFS via its SHA256 value
   c\. &nbsp; Analyses the file
   d\. &nbsp; Generates a JSON blob and indexes it into Elasticsearch